-- 17. Managers are asked to provide feedback on systems audits as the audit progresses.
+19. Managers are asked to provide feedback on systems audits as the audit progresses.
 Comments have been received from a number of Managers who have expressed their appreciation of the audit approach and the fact that it will assist them to add value to their service area.
 Feedback has predominantly been immediately forth coming from the appropriate Managers, however, a questionnaire is available/provided where a more formal response is required.
 WIASS analyse the returns during the year to ensure that the audit programme continues to add value.
-The Treasurer, Chief Accountant and External Audit have also confirmed a high satisfaction with the audit product during discussions with the Head of Internal Audit. - 18.
-WIASS internal audit activity is organisationally independent.
-Internal Audit reports to the Treasurer but has a direct and unrestricted access to senior management and the Audit Committee Chair if required. - 19.
-Further quality control measures embedded in the service include individual audit reviews and regular Client Officer feedback.
-WIASS staff work to a given methodology and have access to the internal audit manual and Charter which has been updated to reflect the requirements of the standards and is included at Appendix 4. - 20.
-The Client Officer Group (i.e. management board) meet on a regular basis and consider the performance of the Shared Service including progress against the Service Plan and promote continuous improvement of the Service. - 21.
-To further assist the Committee with their assurance of the overall delivery WIASS conforms to the Public Sector Internal Audit Standards 2013. - 22.
+The Treasurer, Senior Management Team and External Audit have also confirmed a high satisfaction with the audit product during discussions with the Head of Internal Audit.

+- 20. Further quality control measures embedded in the service include independent individual audit reviews and regular Client Officer feedback.
+WIASS staff work to a given methodology and have access to reference material and the Charter which reflects the requirements of the standards.
+A copy of the Charter is included at Appendix 4 for information. - 21.
+The Client Officer Group (i.e. management board) meet on a regular basis and consider the performance of the Shared Service including progress against the Service Plan and promote continuous improvement of the Service. - 22.
+To further assist the Committee with their assurance of the overall delivery WIASS conforms to the Public Sector Internal Audit Standards 2013. - 23.
 Appendix 3 provides the audit opinion and commentary which provides further assurance to the Committee.